akazukin5151/koneko/README.md

 * View recommended illusts (illust_recommended)

 ## Known bugs
-* illust follow mode seems to be not updating outdated images?
-Most reliable mitigation is to manually delete the folder
 * Reloading then going back just redraws the current mode again, with possible instability
 * There seems to be a delay between entering `koneko` and startup, but the delay is before the first line of the script even executes.
 Import time is fast. `pip install` using the wheel seems to reduce the delay.
 * Does not cache the login cookies, so it logins to pixiv everytime, which might cause pixiv to send you emails.
 See below